butfirstchai.com

 2. Sprinkle some flour and the prepared spice mixture all over the disc.
 Fold the disc into pleats, then coil the pleated dough into a wheel and keep it covered.

 3. Repeat this process with the remaining dough balls.
 This layering technique ensures that your lachha paratha will be both flaky and tender, giving it that perfect texture with every bite.
-But you have two for steps to get there!
+But you have two steps to get there!

 4. Once all the dough balls are prepared, take the first ball and roll it out again to a thickness of ⅛ to ¼ inch.

 6. Remove the paratha from the pan and place it on the board.
 Immediately, use both your hands to crush it between your palms and watch the paratha open up to separate the layers.
-There, your flaky, crispy, soft inside, delicous methi lachha paratha!
+There, your flaky, crispy, soft inside, delicious methi lachha paratha!

 ❄️Storage